 The Loan Agreement contains certain covenants that limit our ability to engage in certain transactions that may be in our long-term best interest, including entering into a change in control transaction.
 The Loan Agreement also contains certain covenants that limit our ability to obtain additional debt financing, including incurring debt from third parties not permitted under the Loan Agreement or incurring liens or encumbrances on our property.
 While we have not previously breached and are currently in compliance with the covenants contained in the Loan Agreement, we may breach these covenants in the future.
 Our ability to comply with these covenants may be affected by events and factors beyond our control.
-In the event that we breach one or more covenants, Silicon Valley Bank may choose to declare an event of default and require that we immediately repay all amounts outstanding under the Loan Agreement, terminate any commitment to extend further credit and foreclose on the collateral.
-In addition, if an event of default occurs under the Loan Agreement, Silicon Valley Bank may, among other things, accelerate the Term Loan or do any acts it considers necessary or reasonable to protect its security interest in the collateral under the Term Loan.
+In the event that we breach one or more covenants, Silicon Valley Bank may choose to declare an event of default and require that we immediately repay all amounts outstanding under the Loan Agreement, security interest in the collateral under the Term Loan.
 Events of default include the occurrence of a material adverse change in our business, operations, or condition (financial or otherwise).
 The occurrence of any of these events could have a material adverse effect on our business, financial condition, and results of operations.

-For a more detailed description of the terms of the Loan Agreement, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Loan Agreement" and Note 6 to our condensed financial statements, each included elsewhere in this Quarterly Report on Form 10-Q.
+For a more detailed description of the terms of the Loan Agreement, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Loan Agreement" and Note 7 to our financial statements, each included elsewhere in this Quarterly Report on Form 10-Q.